Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-9-Rds-Aurora-ElastiCache/hands-on-99/hands-on-99.md

 $ ssh -i dev-simple-key.pem -L 6379:<elasticache-endpoint>:6379 ec2-user@xx.xxx.xx
 ```

-Once the SSH tunnel is established, use the `redis-cli` or any Redis client of your choice to connect to the cluater.
+Once the SSH tunnel is established, use the `redis-cli` or any Redis client of your choice to connect to the cluster.

 ```bash
 $ redis-cli -h 127.0.0.1 -p 6379